 An extensive degree project makes up the majority of the fourth and final semester, where you will get a chance to apply your freshly gained knowledge as part of a relevant project in the industrial or healthcare sector or at an academic research unit, addressing real societal needs.

 Students will be encouraged to participate and actively contribute to teaching sessions while also taking responsibility for their own learning.

 Upon completion of your studies, you will be qualified for a range of different positions.
-You will have the opportunity to apply your skill set in the industrial sector, for instance in software engineering, software development or project management within deep- and machine learning, artificial intelligence, image analysis, data mining and big data
+You will have the opportunity to apply your skills in the industrial sector, for instance in software engineering, software development or project management within machine learning, artificial intelligence, image analysis, data mining and big data.